 Armas de Guerra Rosado

 Founded in 1879, Vinos Guerra is the oldest winery in the Bierzo region and one of the most historic wineries in Spain.
 The founder Don Antonio Guerra was a pioneer in many ways.
 He was one of the first producers to bottle sparkling wines in the traditional method (método tradicional) in Spain.
 In addition to wine, Don Antonio also produced a variety of spirits from Agua Ardiente to Vermouth and Anisettes.
 Today, the Guerra winery farms one-third of all the vineyards in the Bierzo region.
-Out of the 3,000 ha (7,413 acres) of vineyard land in Bierzo, Guerra takes care of 1,000 ha (2,471 acres), however they only make wine with the best 10% of grapes.
+Out of the 3,000 ha (7,413 acres) of vineyard land in Bierzo, Guerra takes care of 1,000 ha (2,471 acres), however they only make wine with the best 10% of the grapes.
 This rigorous selection process allows the Guerra wines to consistently show extraordinary quality.
 In addition to been so selective, Guerra possesses among the oldest and most precious Mencia (Mehn-cee-ah) and Dona Blanca vines in the Bierzo region.
 The average age of these vines is 50 years, making wines that express an impressive sense of depth and flavor.

 WHAT MAKES THIS WINE UNIQUE?
 A historic winery founded in 1879, making wines with old vines 50+ years old, from dry-farmed vineyards.
-In addition Guerra controls one-third of all the vineyard land in Bierzo (1,000ha - 2,471 acres) and only makes wine with the best 10% of the grapes harvested.
+In addition Guerra controls one-third of all the vineyard land in Bierzo (1,000 ha or 2,471 acres) and only makes wine with the best 10% of the grapes harvested.

 RATING HISTORY: 2015 89 VN; 2013 89IWC

 GRAPE: 100% Mencia.
 Vines planted since 1963.
 Tended in river stone and clay soil at 525 m (1,722 ft) elevation.
 This is a vegan wine.

-PAIRING SUGGESTIONS: This light dry rose is perfect for light salads, light pasta and rice dishes, especially with seafood, raw and lightly cooked shellfish and grilled fish and goats' cheeses.
+PAIRING SUGGESTIONS: This light, dry rosé is perfect for light salads, light pasta and rice dishes, especially with seafood, raw and lightly cooked shellfish and grilled fish and goat's milk cheeses.